 The Global Consortium of Entrepreneurship Centers (GCEC) was established in 1997 to foster collaboration, communication, and the mutual pursuit of excellence among university-based entrepreneurship centers.
 Initially focusing on U.S.-based centers, the GCEC (formerly known as the National Consortium of Entrepreneurship Centers or NCEC), has evolved to include international universities as well.
 Today, the GCEC stands as the premier leadership organization addressing the emerging topics of importance to the world’s university-based centers for entrepreneurship.
 It has become the principal vehicle by which the top, established entrepreneurship centers, as well as emerging centers, can work together to share information, develop programs and initiatives, and collaborate with one another in advancing, strengthening, and celebrating the contributions and impact of individual centers.
-GCEC is comprised of more than 250 member centers, hosts an annual conference, an awards program, monthly educational webinar sessions and is home to the 21st Century Entrepreneurship Research Fellows.
-The Rice Alliance for Technology and Entrepreneurship at Rice University in Houston, Texas serves as the headquarters for the global consortium.

 Host schools for GCEC have the opportunity to join an elite group of entrepreneurship leaders who are empowering entrepreneurship centers and educators worldwide.
 GCEC is unique in that the organization believes that by holding annual conferences on host school campuses it can provide host school directors and universities with the chance to showcase their program, bring international exposure to their university and brand their efforts with GCEC.
 Hosting the annual GCEC brings excellent marketing benefits as well as the opportunity to collaborate with colleagues.